bgamari/ghc-wiki-import/ghc-kinds/poly-typeable.md

-The page describes an improved implementation of the `Typeable` class.
+The page describes an improved implementation of the `Typeable` class, using polymorphic kinds.
 Technically it is straightforward, but it represents a non-backward-compatible change to a widely used library, so we need to make a plan for the transition.

+Relevant tickets we could thereby fix: [\#5391](https://gitlab.staging.haskell.org/ghc/ghc/issues/5391), [\#5863](https://gitlab.staging.haskell.org/ghc/ghc/issues/5863).

+Open question: what are the corresponding changes to `Data.Data`?
+See [\#4896](https://gitlab.staging.haskell.org/ghc/ghc/issues/4896),

 ## The current `Typeable` class